-SCLConf is for people with the mindset of a Software Craftsperson and for whom delivering software on time simply isn’t enough.
-Read on for some insights into Software Crafting at Novoda.
+SCLConf is for software craftspeople for whom delivering software on time simply isn’t enough.
+Read on for some insights into crafting software at Novoda.

 This is a cross-post from the Software Craftsmanship Conference London 2017 website, a quick Q&A session with our Head of Engineering: Paul Blundell.

-In this series of ‘3-minute Q&As’ we give you an insight to some of the world’s leading thinkers and doers in the world of Agile and Software Craftsmanship.
+In this series of ‘3-minute Q&As’ we give you an insight into some of the world’s leading thinkers and doers in the world of agile and software development.

 So sit back, relax and take a sneak peek.
-Oh, and if you like this and want more then you should also check out sc-london.com, where you can immerse yourself in two-days of talks; discussions and networking with the authors of the blogs...
+Oh, and if you like this and want more then check out sc-london.com, where you can immerse yourself in two days of talks, discussions and networking with the blog authors.

-I first came across Software Craftsmanship when I was working as a graduate software engineer in the web space, this was before I moved to mobile.
-A colleague had a copy of the just published 'clean code' by Robert C Martin.
-I was struck by the perscriptive nature of an answer to every scenario, and it intrigued me to seek out these scenarios and apply the practices to learn and improve.
+I first came across software craftsmanship when I was working as a graduate software engineer in the web space, this was before I moved to mobile.
+A colleague had a copy of the recently published Clean Code by Robert C Martin.
+I was struck by the prescriptive nature of an answer to every scenario, and it intrigued me to seek out these scenarios and apply the practices to learn and improve.

-Later on when I read 'clean coder' it really hit home that being a good developer is not just about the code you write, but how you react to interactions and having a bar for your professional behaviour.
-This is the side of Software Craftsmanship I really enjoy, the psychology and professional best practices.
+Later on when I read The Clean Coder it really hit home that being a good developer is not just about the code you write, but how you react to interactions and having a bar for your professional behaviour.
+This is the side of software craftsmanship that I really enjoy, the psychology and professional best practices.

 Developers have a responsibility to share knowledge and enable others on their team to understand the why and how of their reasoning and this is what I enjoy improving for myself and enabling in others.